Innoble/playground-aez0swj4/statement.md

 float ucb = (score / (visits_of_child * scale_param)) + exploration_param * Sqrt(Log(visits of parent)) * (1/Sqrt(visits_of_child);
 ```

 Score divided by visits is the average score of the node.
-The scale parameter normalizes this score in a range between 0 and 1.
-The
+The scale parameter normalizes the first term of this score in a range between 0
-other term in the formula is identical to UCB as it would be used in MCTS (for example).
+and 1.
+The other term in the formula is identical to UCB as it would be used in MCTS (for example).
+The exploration parameter controls how
+often the search will try moves with low score and low number of visits.

 ## Why does this work at all?